The Complete Nanny Tax Guide

 Federal and state income taxes are not required to be withheld unless agreed upon by you and the employee.
 However, withholding income taxes on a regular basis will benefit your employee.
 This way, their income tax obligations are distributed throughout the year rather than paying a lump sum at the end of the tax year.
 It also helps document their employment history as well as ensure both you and your employee are compliant with the law.

-Calculating Nanny Taxes
+5) Calculating What You Owe in Nanny Taxes

 Let’s say you live in New York State and would like to pay a nanny $15/hour for 40 hours of work each week (or $600 in gross pay per week) to look after one child.
 In this example, your employee’s withholding status is “single” and number of allowances is “0.”
 There is no overtime involved.